 Preparation

-Have the destination location setup before attempting to herd the horse/s from a larger paddock.
-If it will be possible to use a halter and lead rope have these items ready.
+Set up the destination location before attempting to herd the horse/s from a larger paddock.
+If it is possible, use a halter and lead rope to have these items ready.
 If necessary, you might need to consult with the handler to support moving the horse into the alternative paddock.
 Ensure you are wearing appropriate protective clothing, including long pants and boots.

 Safe approach

-Horses, much like cows are rather large and heavy and before you approach the animal you need to observe the behaviour.
-Always remember never attempt to approach the horse from the rear, it is likely they will become threatened and will buck or kick the animal must be able to see you.
+Horses, much like cows, are rather large and heavy, and before you approach the animal, you need to observe its behaviour.
+Always remember never to attempt to approach the horse from the rear; likely, they will become threatened and will buck or kick.
+The animal must be able to see you.

 Normal behaviour for horses includes: